The shine is fading: Tech giants Tesla and Apple have fallen behind in the "Magnificent Seven" rankings – Image: Xpert.Digital

 Nvidia's dominance is based on:

-- Quasi-monopoly position in AI training chips
+- quasi-monopoly in AI training chips

 - Gross margins of over 73 percent

-Meta: The Efficiency Champion
+Meta: The efficiency champion

 Meta impresses with: